Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/combine_separate.rst

 - Separate: Split out an image into its composite color channels.
 - Combine: Re/combine an image from it is composite color channels.

-These nodes could be use this to manipulate on each color channel independently.
+These nodes can be used to manipulate each color channel independently.
 Each type is differentiate in the applied :term:`color space`.

 In compositing and texture context each node supports the Alpha channel.